daveholst/homework-week1-accessibility/README.md

-# Homework Week 1 Accessibility - HTML, CSS, and Git: Code Refactor
+# Homework Week 1 Accessibility: Code Refactor - HTML, CSS, and Git

 Refactor a given example to make it more accessible.